14. Multiple Regression and Model Specification

 970 0.000000000 0.0000000 0.000000000

-We begin by focusing on the East Coast Transition Zone (ECTZ) and asking which combination of climate variables best explains variation in Y.
+I begin with the East Coast Transition Zone (ECTZ) and ask which combination of climate variables best explains variation in Y.

 sw_ectz <- sw |>